CharlesQ9/HistAgent/README.md

 ## 🙏 Acknowledgements

-Supported in part by... *(expand upon any funding and support as noted in your paper's acknowledgements)*.
 A special thanks to the `smolagents` developers for their foundational work, and additional gratitude to all who helped develop and refine HistBench.